 Dysregulation of the prefrontal inhibitory GABAergic system causes pathological changes to emotional behaviors.
-Parvalbumin cells are a subtype of interneuron that provides strong, fast-spiking inhibitory control in neural circuits.
-I contributed to the finding that chronic stress increases parvalbumin protein expression in the prefrontal cortex of female mice, which correlates with increased anxiety-like behavior.
-I then discovered that chemogenetic excitation of prefrontal parvalbumin cells replicates the behavioral effects of chronic stress, namely increased anxiety-like behavior in females.
-This work led to the hypothesis that prefrontal excitatory/inhibitory balance is disrupted by chronic stress in mice and in human cases of emotional disorders like anxiety and depression.
-Specifically, these conditions involve over-inhibition in the prefrontal cortex and therapeutic interventions may require lifting inhibition to restore a balance between inhibition and excitation.
+Parvalbumin cells are a subtype of interneuron that provide strong, fast-spiking inhibitory control in neural circuits.
+I helped uncover that chronic stress increases parvalbumin protein expression in the prefrontal cortex of female mice, which correlates with increased anxiety-like behavior.
+I then found that chemogenetic excitation of prefrontal parvalbumin cells replicates the behavioral effects of chronic stress, namely increased anxiety-like behavior in females, and that a stress-induced increase in prefrontal parvalbumin cell activity is mediated by voltage-gated potassium channels.
+This work led to the hypothesis that the prefrontal cortex is over-inhibited in cases of chronic stress and emotional disorders like anxiety and depression, and therapeutic interventions may involve lifting inhibition to restore excitatory/inhibitory balance.

 -